 Image sourced from web.dev

 The standard CLS score should be below 0.1.

 A good threshold to measure the same is the 75th percentile of page loads across mobile and desktop devices.

 In the image above, it is clear that As per Google:

-1. If the CLS score is more than 1.0, it is a good signal.
+1. If the CLS score is less than 0.1, it is a good signal.
 It means your site has no issue with any layout shift.

-3. If the CLS score is less than 0.25, it is a poor signal, which also means that the visual element’s movement is occurring very frequently.
+3. If the CLS score is more than 0.25, it is a poor signal, which also means that the visual element’s movement is occurring very frequently.

 How is Cumulative Layout Shift Calculated?

 Google computes the CLS of a page by calculating the impact fraction and distance fraction for each unexpected layout shift.